The Gaia Centre, Lambeth

 What is Refuge?

 Refuge is the country’s largest provider of specialist support for women and children experiencing domestic violence.
 Our services change lives and save lives.
 We opened the world’s first safe house for abused women and children in West London, in 1971.
-Our national network of services now supports over 2,000 women and children on any given day.
+Our national network of services now supports 3,000 women and children on any given day.
 If you are being abused, Refuge’s expert staff can provide confidential, non-judgmental support.
 We can help you rebuild your life free from fear.
-Find out more.

 The Gaia Centre is looking for volunteers